There are many reasons to love Hokkaido. It’s Japan’s northernmost prefecture and one of its most beautiful.

 Check out my post on the Sapporo Beer Museum for more pictures and information.

-Time Needed: Around 2 hrs / Entrance: FREE
+Estimated Time to Spend: Around 2 hrs

 4. Bathe in an Onsen

 I didn’t understand people’s fascination with onsens, until I actually tried one.
 Simply put, bathing in a hot spring makes you feel AMAZING in winter.
 You feel so warm and relaxed you become practically impervious to the cold!
-There are many onsens around Sapporo, one of the biggest and most popular being Noboribetsu onsen town which is about an hour and a half away by JR train.

 5. Go on a Food Tour